 “Design With Reason” is the companion blog (launched in 1997 and relaunched in 2007) to the website ronreason.com, the home page of Ron Reason Consulting.
-Here you’ll find hundreds of articles and essays with case studies, tips and opinions about editorial design, photojournalism, strategic thinking, and the culture and communities of the news media.
+Here you’ll find hundreds of articles and essays with case studies, tips and opinions about editorial design and redesign, strategic thinking, and the culture and communities of the news media.

-I am a consultant to publications, universities and communications companies worldwide, with more than 25 years of experience telling stories via design, redesign, and staff, organizational and strategic training.
-I’m currently based in Portland, Ore., and travel to clients as needed.
+I am a consultant to news publications, universities and communications companies worldwide, with more than 25 years of experience telling stories via design, redesign, and staff, organizational and strategic training.
+I’m currently based in Portland, Ore., and work remotely and travel to clients as needed.
 Magazine clients have included Champion (the magazine of the NCAA), Athletic Business, Advertising Age, Modern Healthcare, Capital Ideas (journal of economics and finance research at the University of Chicago Booth School of Business) and many others.
 Newspaper clients have included The Harvard Crimson, The Dallas Morning News, Emirates Evening Post (Dubai), The Standard (Nairobi, Kenya), Chicago Reader, Orlando Sentinel, Cincinnati Enquirer, Boston Herald, San Francisco Examiner, and numerous other small and medium market papers.
 For a complete client list with links jumping off to case studies and portfolios, visit this page.

 At the University of Montana, I was selected by the School of Journalism to serve in its Pollner Distinguished Professorship for Spring 2015, a newly endowed post bringing to the school an expert in visual journalism, digital, and/or the business side of the news.
 I lived and worked in Missoula from January through June 2015.
 In addition to helping advise student media across all platforms, I created and delivered a senior-level course titled “Critical Thinking About Design and Disruption.”
 We had a blast and learned a lot.
 (Link here for the final course syllabus, with lots of hyperlinks to what we studied, discussed, produced and read.)